-No. We are looking for an original business plan from individuals, not one that imitates what others are already doing.
+No. We are looking for original ideas from individuals or groups, not one that imitates what others are already doing.

-Can I present a business plan on ideas that I am already implementing?
+Can I present an application on ideas that I am already implementing?

-Yes, we encourage you to expand your current business.
+Yes, we encourage you to expand your current activities or services.